ibm-cloud-docs/power-iaas/migration-strategies.md

 - The `savevg` and `restvg` AIX commands
 - Log shipping for databases

-For a complete tutorial on migrating your AIX workloads to Power Systems Virtual Servers, see [Migrating AIX to IBM Power Systems Virtual Servers](https://ibm.seismic.com/Link/Content/DCKGNHzwbKXE6-IUmgU74fpg).
+For a complete tutorial on migrating your AIX workloads to Power Systems Virtual Servers, see [Migrating AIX to IBM Power Systems Virtual Servers](https://ibm.seismic.com/Link/Content/DCKGNHzwbKXE6-IUmgU74fpg){: new_window}{: external}.

 ## IBM i migration strategies
 {: #migration-ibmi}